Convergence Tests

 Notice that without the alternating part, this series would be divergent (use the Limit Comparison Test with the harmonic series to check that).
 But since it is alternating, we can show that this one converges, by verifying the two conditions.
 In fact, the alternating harmonic series converges, even though the basic harmonic series diverges.

-2. an+1ana_{n+1} \leq a_n for all nn?
-Similarly, since the denominator has n2n^2 in it, you should be able to tell that as nn increases, the whole expression decreases.
+- for all ?
+Similarly, since the denominator has in it, you should be able to tell that as increases, the whole expression decreases.
 To prove this, you can set up the inequality and simplify until you get an obviously true statement.

 Deciding Which Test to Use